RedisLabs/redislabs-docs/content/kubernetes/active-active/prepare-clusters.md

 ### Configure `ValidatingWebhookConfiguration`

-The admission controller using a validating webhook to dynamically validate resources configured by the operator.
+The admission controller uses a webhook to dynamically validate resources configured by the operator.
 The `ValidatingWebhookConfiguration` is required for Active-Active databases.
-Learn how to enable and configure admission controller in the [Enable admission controller]({{<relref "/kubernetes/deployment/quick-start.md#enable-the-admission-controller/">}}) section of the [Deploy Redis Enterprise Software for Kubernetes]({{<relref "/kubernetes/deployment/quick-start.md">}}) instructions.
+Learn how to enable and configure the admission controller in the [Enable admission controller]({{<relref "/kubernetes/deployment/quick-start.md#enable-the-admission-controller/">}}) section of the [Deploy Redis Enterprise Software for Kubernetes]({{<relref "/kubernetes/deployment/quick-start.md">}}) instructions.

 ### Collect REC credentials